handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_auctions.md

 }

 ```
+Should you decide to sell a name or change wallets, use this command to transfer your name to another address.

-After 48 hours worth of blocks, the owner can redeem the `TRANSFER` output to a `FINALIZE` output.
+Once initiated, there is a 48 hour waiting period (enforced by block height) until the owner can redeem the `TRANSFER` output to a `FINALIZE` output.
+This 'finalizes' the transfer to the new address.

+A TRANSFER can be cancelled using `sendcancel`.

 To help prevent the theft of names, during this 48 hour window, the owner can redeem the `TRANSFER` to a `REVOKE` output.
-This renders the name's output forever
-unspendable, and puts the name back up for bidding.
+This renders the name's output forever unspendable, and puts the name back up for bidding.
+This is intended as a last resort in the case of a stolen key.